lerko96/service-monitor/README.md

    - Ensure `JWT_SECRET` is set to a secure value

 3. Access the Application:
-   - The application will be available at `http://localhost:3001`
+   - The application will be available at `https://your-domain`
-   - For HTTPS, configure your reverse proxy (nginx configuration included)
+   - HTTPS is configured through the included nginx reverse proxy
+   - HTTP traffic (port 80) is automatically redirected to HTTPS (port 443)

 4. Monitor:
    - Check container logs: `docker-compose logs -f`